abhishekvpsingh/aws-athena-data-pipeline/README.md

 - Reads Athena tables using the provided SQL queries.
 - Transforms the data by adding new columns or modifying existing ones.
 - Writes the processed data back to AWS S3.
-- Logs the entire process using `logger.py`.

-### 3. `logger.py`
-- Configures structured logging for both file and console output.
+- Implements structured logging directly within the script.
-- Helps in debugging and monitoring execution.

 ## Technologies Used
 - **AWS Athena**: Executes SQL queries on S3 data.